fakehaa/ANLP-Labs/README.md

 # ANLP-Labs

-This repository contains all the lab work done in the "Advanced Natural Language Processing" course for BUiD.
+This repository contains all the lab work done in the "Advanced Natural Language Processing" course in BUiD.